survivejs/webpack-book/manuscript/developing_with_webpack/02_automatic_browser_refresh.md

 It is possible WDS [will support the functionality](https://github.com/webpack/webpack/issues/3153) itself in the future.
 If you want to make it reload itself on change, you should implement a little work-around like this for now.

+## Useful Development Plugins

+As webpack plugin ecosystem is quite diverse, there are a lot of plugins that can help specifically with development.
+I've listed a few of these below to give you a better idea of what's available:

+* [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) has been designed to avoid issues with mixed path naming.
+A path that is valid on macOS might not be on Windows.
+If you work in a mixed environment, this plugin can be handy.
+* [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
+It's almost magical this way.
+* [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
+* [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
+It captures common errors and displays them in a friendlier manner, hence the name.
+* [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
+Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.
+Webpack provides `webpack.ProgressPlugin` for the same purpose.
+No nyan there, though.
+* [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
+If you prefer clear visual output, this one will come in handy.

+In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
+The *Linting* chapter digs into that topic in greater detail.

 ## Conclusion

 In this chapter, you learned to set up webpack to refresh your browser automatically.
 We can go a notch further and enable a feature known as Hot Module Replacement.
 We'll do that in the next chapter.